 - Condemned 2: Bloodshot from the same developers as F.E.A.R. has one instance of this as well: the first bit of investigation the player does at Black Lake Lodge is looking at the watched on the wrist of a severed arm to determine when it was removed.

 - In Danganronpa: Trigger Happy Havoc, after Kiyotaka's murder, the victim is found with his watch broken at the time the murder occurred.

 - In Dead Space 2 all the clocks have stopped (permanently) at 12:00, odd, considering they are powered L.E.D clocks that would normally keep going, or at least flash.

-- Fallout 3 has every single clock you see stopped at the exact time the Chinese attack occurred.
-Seems like some of them would have been wind-up or something...
+- In Fallout 3, Fallout: New Vegas, Fallout 4, and Fallout 76, every single clock you see stopped at the exact time the Chinese attack occurred.
+Seems like some of them would have been wound-up or something...